Search

 • Exchange

-The formal process where signed contracts are exchanged between the buyer and seller, making the agreement legally binding.
+The formal process where signed contracts are exchanged between the buyer and seller, making the agreement legally binding and committing both parties to the property transaction.

 • Energy Performance Certificate (EPC)

-A certificate rating a property’s energy efficiency from A (most efficient) to G (least efficient) while providing recommendations.
+A certificate that rates a property’s energy efficiency from A (most efficient) to G (least efficient) and provides recommendations for improving it.
+An EPC is legally required when selling or renting out a property in the UK.

 • F